Rhubarb Praline Torte with Spring Strawberries

 To make the filling and torte

 Preheat oven to 325° F.

-In a small saucepan, simmer the rhubarb with 1/4 cup of the sugar until very soft.
+In a small saucepan, simmer rhubarb with 1/4 cup of sugar until very soft.
 Cool slightly and puree in a food processor.
-In a mixing bowl, combine the rhubarb puree with the remaining ingredients (except for the pastry crust).
-Pour the filling into the prepared pastry shell.
-Bake for about 50 to 55 minutes or until the filling is set and the top is deep golden.
+In a mixing bowl, combine rhubarb puree with remaining ingredients (except the pastry crust).
+Pour filling into prepared pastry shell.
+Bake for 50 to 55 minutes or until the filling is set and the top is deep golden.
 The tart will puff as it bakes, but will settle as it cools.